DylanAKing/OpenVPN-Installer/README.md

 OpenVPN is a registered trademark of OpenVPN  Inc.\
 #################

-Installation instructions\
+Installation instructions
 If you are running Debian 10.6.0 there are a few things that you need to verify before you begin the installtion
-  - Make sure you have these packages installed:\
+  - Make sure you have these packages installed:
-    -ufw\
+    - ufw
-    -sudo\
+    - sudo
-    -unzip ((optional)or select an alternative dependant on your download format ex: .zip, .tar.gz)
+    - unzip ((optional)or select an alternative dependant on your download format ex: .zip, .tar.gz)

   - Verify the Desired non-root user is in the sudoers file '/etc/sudoers'\
     the way i know to do this is by adding the following line to '/etc/sudoers'\